 Stephen Paulus Emerging Composer Competition

-This year’s text is William Shakespeare’s Sonnet VIII (“Music to hear”), which is the insipiration for True Concord’s name.
+His piece sets the text from William Shakespeare’s Sonnet VIII (“Music to hear”), which is the insipiration for True Concord’s name.
 The text is reprinted below.

 Music to hear, why hear’st thou music sadly?